akarnokd/plan-b-terraform-mods/README.md

 Reduce the framerate when vsync is turned on to 1/2, 1/3 or 1/4 of the system's default framerate.
 Set the divider in the config file.

-:information_source: By default, when VSync is turned on in an unity game, the engine will try to render everything at the system's default framerate.
+:information_source: By default, when VSync is turned on in an Unity game, the engine will try to render everything at the system's default framerate.
 I.e., If you have a 60Hz monitor, then 60 FPS.
 If you have a 144Hz monitor, then 144FPS.
 Unfortunately, this can tax the system unnecessarily.
-In addition, trying to limit the framerate doesn't work when VSync is on (Unity limitation).
+In addition, trying to limit the framerate directly to a value doesn't work when VSync is on (Unity limitation).
 The only option to have the game run at lower framerate and also not get screen tearing is to set a "higher number" VSync mode in the engine.
 This means that VSync = 2 will halve the framerate, VSync = 3 will third and VSync = 4 will quarter.
 Higher values are not supported.

 #### Configuration